duuwhang/TurnTimer/README.md

 - mode in which they are ticking (countdown or stopwatch)
 - start time of the countdown
 - whether or not the state of the application should be saved

+## How to install TurnTimer on Android
+- Visit TurnTimer's GitHub releases at https://github.com/duuwhang/TurnTimer/releases .
+- Choose the latest or an older TurnTimer Version.
+- Download the TurnTimer.apk under Assets and follow Android's instruction.